oeway/img-segment/docs/annotation.md

 3. File extension of the annotations (FIJI annotations with `_RoiSet.zip`)

 Once you specified these parameters you can convert an entire folder with annotations by pressing on the plugin itself (the blue text `AnnotationImporter`).

-You will be asked to specify the parent folder containing the different data-sets.
+You will be
+asked to specify the parent folder containing the different data-sets.

-The plugin will open all annotation files, create the necessary mask images, and save them together with the corresponding images in a new folder `unet_data` in the processed folder.
+The plugin will open all annotation files, create the specified mask images, and save them together with the corresponding raw images in a new folder `unet_data` in the processed folder.
 It contains two subfolders **train** and **valid**.
 Here, a dedicated folder with the name of the image is created.
 The actual images are then named with the channel identifier (e.g. `cells`) and the image masks with the channel identifier followed by the mask type (e.g. `cell_mask_edge.png`).

 ```
-.
 ├─ anet/
 │  ├─ train/
 │  │  ├─ C3-img4